MIJOTHY/FOR_FLUX_SAKE/README.md

 So, a store holds a stock of data, and responds to dispatched actions that it's interested in by updating that data accordingly, before broadcasting an event saying that "I've changed".
 Any time a store changes its data, it has updated its __internal state__.
 Whenever a store updates its internal state, it needs to __emit__ a change event.
 But it can't use the dispatcher for this since this updating isn't an __action__!
 The dispatcher is only used for __actions__, and only __stores__ listen to the dispatcher.
 So the store will simply be an `EventEmitter` that emits "change" after every update.
 If you look in FruitStore.js, you'll see that this all takes place in `FruitDispatcher.register`, which is where it described what it wants to do once it hears an action from the Dispatcher.

-So a big part of Flux is that there's no direct messaging service.
 Things are never __sent__ directly to places.
 All that happens is that __events get broadcasted__, __things listen for events__, and if they hear an event that they're listening for, they __react accordingly__.
-Stores listen for specific actions, and once they hear something they're listening for, they update their internal state.
-Views listen for update events from store's they're interested in, and once they hear them, ask for the fresh data so they can re-render.
+Stores listen for specific actions, and once they hear one that they're interested in, they update their internal state.
+Views listen for update events from stores that they're interested in, and once they hear them, ask for the fresh data so they can re-render.

 ##The App
 The app we'll be building with the Flux design pattern is a 5-a-day tracker.